Oscar-MP/authservice/README.md

   * Refresh token system based on the session ( still in development )

 ## Installation

+  Requeriments:

   * You need nodejs and npm installed in order to run this project!
+  * You need mongodb running in the background

   Download the project
   ```bash